Channel V: Mainland China

 Channel [V] Mainland China is the Chinese branch of the Channel [V] network.
 It started operating in Mainland China in 1994 as part of Channel [V] Asia.
 Fox International Channels Asia Pacific sold certain Mandarin language entertainment television channels that target Mainland China, including Channel [V] Mainland China, to China Media Capital.
-As a result, Channel [V] Mainland China is a part of Star China Media as of 2014.
-It was broadcast free-to-air on AsiaSat 7.
+As a result, Channel [V] Mainland China is a part of Star China Media as of 2014 along with Xing Kong.
+The channel is free-to-air on 3715 H on AsiaSat 7 however in areas with strong 5G reception it can be hard to receive stable reception.
 Channel [V] switches between Simplified and Traditional Chinese with selected Channel [V] International programs airing with Chinese subtitles.